 • Deer management and environmental interpretation

 • Maths or English GCSE if not held at grade C/4

 • Species ID

 • Ecological Surveying Techniques

 What grades will I need?

-One year course: Four GCSEs including Science, with Maths and English at grade C/4 or Level 2 with a minimum of two units at Merit level.
+One year course: English or Maths at grade C/4, plus three other GCSEs at grade C/4, or Level 2 with a minimum of two units at Merit level.

 • Degree courses in Ecology and Conservation, Environmental and Sustainability Management or Environmental Science.

 • Assistant conservation officer